blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/1931 CIE Standard Observer.md

 The [[CIE 1931 RGB Colour Space]] was defined using the RGB tristimulus values derived from these mapping functions.
 Similarly, the [[CIE 1931 XYZ Colour Space]] was defined using the XYZ tristimulus values derived from the standard observer mapping functions.

 # Defintion
+## Derivation of the RGB colour matching functions
 It was defined by two independent experiments in 1920 by W. David Wright with ten observers and John Guild with seven observers.

 On the basis of these experiments, three colour matching functions were formed.
 These results were summarized and standardized as the CIE RGB colour matching functions $\bar{r}(\lambda)$, $\bar{g}(\lambda)$ and $\bar{b}(\lambda)$, obtained using three monochromatic primaries at standardized wavelengths of 700 nm (red), 546.1 nm (green) and 435.8 nm (blue).